 The Bias Response Team is neither a judicial nor disciplinary body.
 It does not decide corrective or punitive actions nor does it “hear cases” in the way a judicial body may.
 The Bias Response Team’s purpose is to support and educate.
 When the team receives reports in which details suggest violations of campus conduct codes or criminal behavior, other bodies are notified.
 Even as other investigations may occur, the Bias Response Team often persists in developing appropriate educational responses and providing support to individuals involved or effected by the incident.

 Team membership is by both invitation and interest.
-The convening chair of the team for academic year 2018-2019 is Matthew Damschroder, vice president for student life and dean of students, and is the person to contact about potential membership opportunities.
-Below are the membership lists for the Bias Response Team in the year this report covers and for the present year:
+The convening chair of the team is Dr. Crystal Sellers Battle, Dean of Equity, Diveristy and Inclusion (email@example.com), and is the person to contact about potential membership opportunities.

 Summary of Activities